fabandmina/fabandmina.github.io/content/_index.en.md

 {{< param introduction >}}

 #
 Our next project is to cross Eurasia by tandem bicycle from West to East.
-It will take about two years.
+It will take about two years and 25,000 km.

 {{< last-article >}}